Rentals

 Notes:

-No camp on 7/4.
 Campers need to bring lunch, drinking water, two snacks and a backpack daily.
 Camp handbook can be found at http://www.thprd.org/activities/nature/nature-camps.
 A $30 deposit is included in this camp payment.
 Deposits are non-refundable, transferable only prior to 5pm, May 30, 2025.
 All camp balances are due 14 days before the start of each camp by 5 pm.
 An individual’s space in camp will be forfeited automatically if the balance is not paid by the two-week prior deadline.
 Cancellations made at least 14 days before the start date will be refunded (minus deposit.)

-Wild Adventures Camp: Pollinator Pals
+Wild Adventures Camp: Hunters and the Hunted

-CM17222 / Summer 2025
+CM17225 / Summer 2025

-Jun 30, 2025 - Jul 3, 2025
+Jul 21, 2025 - Jul 25, 2025

 OD